ganevniko/ganevniko.github.io/_posts/2019-12-03-an_introduction_to_cross_validation.markdown

 <b><u>Conclusion</u></b>

 That was a short introduction to a very powerful tool which will help you in many situations.
 It allows you to optimize you model performance by selecting different combinations of train/test splits from your original data.
 Also keep in mind that the K-Fold cross validation method we referred to in this blog, as most cross validation methods, shuffles the data which is good for most datasets but not all.
-For example, if you are performing cross validation on time series you cannot shuffle the data and there are specific ways to performance the cross validation that I am planning to discuss in a future blog.
+For example, if you are performing cross validation on time series you can't shuffle the data and there are specific ways to performance the cross validation that I am planning to discuss in a future blog.